ligarius/botML/README.md

 # botML

-A simple bot that downloads 1‑minute candlestick data for the top 30 symbols on Binance (excluding common stablecoins) and stores the information in a local SQLite database.
+A simple bot that downloads 1‑minute candlestick data for the top 30 symbols on Binance.
+It filters out trading pairs that end with common stablecoin tickers (e.g. `USDT`, `BUSD`, `USDC`, `TUSD`, `DAI`) and stores the information in a local SQLite database.

+The function `get_top_30_symbols` now ignores pairs with any of these stablecoin suffixes when selecting the most active symbols.

 ## Requirements